Day 1: Fort William to Mallaig by Jacobite steam train, afternoon walk

 - Accommodation upgrades.

-- Single room or solo traveller supplement if required.
+- Single room or solo traveler supplement if required.

 How fit do I need to be?